 Recently I just completed the RPG of Nintendo Switch – Octopath Traveler.
 I was totally impressed by its graphical aesthetic and its battle system, both of which were quite innovative.
-But it has potential for improvement of its storyline, even still in a economical way.
+But it has the potential for improvement of its storyline, even still economically.

-With help of the Unreal Engine 4 tech, the developers combined the 16-bit old-school graphics and the three dimensions with vivid light-shadow effect.
-What’s the most creative thing is the application of fixed camera angles, which shows a scene as a world in miniature usually created by tilt shift lens.
+Using the Unreal Engine 4 tech, the developers combined the 16-bit old-school graphics and the three dimensions with vivid light-shadow effect.
+What’s the most creative thing is the application of fixed camera angles, which shows a scene as a world in miniature usually created by a tilt-shift lens.
 This makes its scenes look much more clear and fantastically beautiful with appropriate depth-of-field, as you can see from the following screenshot I captured.

-When it come to turn-based RPG battle system, it is all about grinding as for most players.
-However, the developers of Octopath Traveler successfully make it much more intriguing.
-More specifically, it require players to used a particular tactic to figure the weaknesses of encounters and then strike them to “breaking”, which make foes much more weaker as well as losing an action turn, leading to a more dominant position for players.
+When it comes to turn-based RPG battle system, it is all about grinding as for most players.
+However, the developers of the Octopath Traveler successfully make it much more intriguing.
+More specifically, it requires players to used a particular tactic to figure the weaknesses of encounters and then strike them to “breaking”, which makes foes much weaker as well as losing an action turn, leading to a more dominant position for players.
 Unlike the traditional battle system, every action counts, even a physical strike by a magician, in this game.
-What’s more, it borrows the idea of capturing foes as pet for battle like Pokemon and of beating surprise but rare golden cat, which tend to flee, as stimulate of abundant in-game currency and grinding experience.
+What’s more, it borrows the idea of capturing foes as a pet for battle like Pokemon and of beating surprise but a rare golden cat, which tends to flee, as a stimulate of abundant in-game currency and grinding experience.
 That’s how the surprise system work.
 Here we have two basic game design experience:

 1.Make things count by consuming a worthy point.

 Keep asking ourselves: How to do with the redundant resources and the seemingly useless actions.

 2.Make things less boring by introducing a surprise.